Dual Bass Numbers and Co-Cohen Macaulay Modules: Co-localization of Co-Cohen Macaulay Modules

 It is well-known that operation of localization preserves the Cohen Macaulayness of Cohen Macaulay modules over Noetherian rings.
-Since co-localization is dual to localization, hence there is a natural question as following: Whether co-localization preserves the Co-Cohen Macaulayness of Co-Cohen Macaulay modules?

-The main content of this section is to study the properties of co-localization of Co-Cohen Macaulay modules, and give a affrmative answer to above question to a certain extent.
+Since co-localization is dual to localization, hence there is a natural question: Whether co-localization preserves the co-Cohen Macaulayness of co-Cohen Macaulay modules?
+The main content of this section is to study the properties of co-localization of co-Cohen Macaulay modules, and give a partial affrmative answer to above question.

-\begin{Proposition} Let $R$ be a Noetherian ring, $M$ an Artinian $R$-module such that $\textmd{Ann}_{R}~(0:_{M}\frak{p})=\frak{p}$ for any $\frak{p}\in\textmd{V}(\textmd{Ann}_{R}~M)$.
-If $\frak{p}\in\textmd{Cos}_{R}~M$,and $x/s\in \frak{p}R_{\frak{p}}$ is a $\textmd{Hom}_{R}(R_{\frak{p}},M)$ co-regular element.
+\begin{Proposition} Let $R$ be a Noetherian ring, $M$ an Artinian $R$-module such that $\Ann_R(0:_M\p)=\p$ for any $\p\in\V(\Ann_RM)$.
+If $\p\in\Cos_RM$,and $\frac{x}{s}\in \p R_{\p}$ is a $\Hom_{R}(R_{\p},M)$ co-regular element.
 Then

 \end{Proposition}